cofdev0/bunq-api/README.md

     - ```npm run createSession```
 - find your user id
     - ```npm run requestUser```
-    - find your user id in the json output and enter it in your secret config file with key userId
+    - find your user id in the JSON output and enter it into your secret config file with key userId
     - add "accountId" : "" in your secret config file
 - find your account id
     - ```npm run showAccount```
-    - find your account id in the json output and update your secret config file with key accountId
+    - find your account id in the JSON output and update your secret config file accordingly

 ## payments
 - show all payments on your account